zhangdichn/site/community/index.md

 Here is community related pages for `AOS`.

+## Tips

+- Be **open**, please don't try to connect or ask questions privately.
+- Be **nice**, please try to understand others from the perspective of kindness.
+- Be **async**, please respect each other's time and try to complete the communication through asynchronous way.

 ## Discussions

 ### Async Discussion

 We host our async discussion on forums: <https://forum.aos.dev>.

+Our formal announcement will be on our forums.

 ### Realtime Discussion